kongmunist/mywebsite/pages/blog/unexplorable.md

 Or take machine learning for instance.
 Nowadays, modern research labs spent millions training neural networks with their fancy computers.
 With the invention of [backpropagation](http://www.iro.umontreal.ca/~pift6266/A06/refs/backprop_old.pdf) by Geoffrey Hinton in 1986, every school and company dropped anything computationally challenging they were working on (re: not webdev or IT) to figure out the fastest way to do matrix math really, really fast.
 The faster your model could multiply huge matrices of floating-point numbers together, the better/faster/stronger it could tell a [dog from a cat](https://www.kaggle.com/c/dogs-vs-cats) or [classify a 32x32 pixel image](http://www.image-net.org/challenges/LSVRC/) as a airplane, bird, etc.

-However, that's not exactly true.
-Multiplying the matrices just gives you the answers.
-But then how do you get the matrices?
-What backpropagation left the machine learning community was simply a method for tuning the variables in these huge matrices.
+Backpropagation left the machine learning community a method for tuning the matrices.
 As any high school/college kid interested in machine learning knows, the really hard part of machine learning that Geoffrey Hinton didn't solve is <del>automagically importing data</del> twiddling the matrix numbers to perfection sometime before the heat death of the universe.
 THAT'S why my neighbor at my first-year college dorm had multiple high-end graphics cards, not to play the Overwatch in 4K at 144Hz while their model is training.
-My jealousy of their dual 144Hz monitor gaming setup aside, finding the right set of numbers is really hard because of all the local minima that the algorithm could get stuck in.
+My jealousy of their dual 144Hz monitor gaming setup aside, finding the minimum in higher dimensions is HARD.
 <img src="https://cdn-images-1.medium.com/max/1600/1*f9a162GhpMbiTVTAua_lLQ.png" class="mx-auto d-block" width = 300px style=""/>

 <p class="caption">You think this is bad?
 Imagine how many bumps it has in the 500th dimension!!</p>

 Confronted with all this complexity from today's approach, I could just give up.
 Like an Amazon warehouse stocking inventory, I could just begin to guess values and randomly shove them into the matrices anywhere they fit.
 And, in one world out of many I will achieve a miracle: I will find the global minimum by raw chance.
 Now, there's no academic clout to be gained this way, and I wouldn't know how my matrices worked.
 But neither does any other ML researcher.

-Finally, look at medical research.
+Then take a look at medical research.
 To find new medicines today, we just add random functional groups to an existing, working drug.
 To check if doing something random made the medicine more effective somehow, we give it to a bunch of rats, and if it works for them, a bunch of monkeys, and if it works for them, the humans that need it.
 The process takes millions of dollars and lots of time, and in the end we still don't know how the new drug works until some PhD student figures out the mechanism of action 20 years later.

 Why does it matter?
 It's because I think it's sad that the lives of many experts today will be dedicated to finding the best way to guess at random numbers, with no need to understand *how it all works* once they've done it.